smin-k/RockPaperScissors/README.md

 ## Description

 Rock Paper Scissors is a hand game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 The shapes that players can form are Rock (a closed fist), Paper (a flat hand), and Scissors (a fist with the index finger and middle finger extended, forming a V).
-This is a simultaneous, zero- sum game, which only has two possible outcomes: a win for one player and a loss for the other, or a draw [1‐ ].
+This is a simultaneous, zero- sum game, which only has two possible outcomes: a win for one player and a loss for the other, or a draw (see: [Wikipedia](https://en.wikipedia.org/wiki/Rock–paper–scissors)).
 The outcome of the game is determined by the shapes that the players have chosen:

 - Rock beats Scissors
 - Paper beats Rock